About this tool

 If the calculator says the investment works, the next question is whether the workflow, data, and governance can support it in production.

-You need monthly task volume, approximate human cost per task, expected automation rate, expected human review rate, token assumptions, model choice, build cost, and monthly maintenance cost.
+- You need monthly task volume, approximate human cost per task, expected automation rate, expected human review rate, token assumptions, model choice, build cost, and monthly maintenance cost.
 If you do not know a value, start with the defaults and replace them with support desk, operations, or finance data once available.
+The calculator works with rough numbers.

-Retry rate matters because agent workflows often call the model again after failed tool calls, invalid JSON, policy checks, or user clarifications.
+- Retry rate matters because agent workflows often call the model again after failed tool calls, invalid JSON, policy checks, or user clarifications.
 The calculator multiplies token cost by one plus retry rate.
-A 10% retry rate means the same task volume creates roughly 10% more model spend.
+A 10 percent retry rate means the same task volume creates roughly 10 percent more model spend.
+Production retry rates above 30 percent are a sign that the workflow needs redesign before the ROI math holds up.

-A sensible discount rate for startup planning is often 10% to 20% annually, with 12% as a reasonable default.
+- A sensible discount rate for startup planning is often 10 to 20 percent annually, with 12 percent as a reasonable default.
 Use a higher rate when the project is risky, the cash runway is tight, or the automation depends on uncertain adoption.
 Use your finance team's hurdle rate if one exists.
+The default discount rate is editable on the calculator.

-Can I share my scenario with a teammate?
+- Can I share my AI agent ROI scenario with a teammate?

-Yes.
+- Yes.
 The share button encodes the calculator inputs into the URL hash.
 Anyone opening that link sees the same task volume, model, token assumptions, rates, build cost, and discount rate.
-The encoded scenario is local to the URL and does not require a login or server-side storage.
+The encoded scenario is local to the URL and does not require a login or server side storage, which means the scenario stays private to whoever holds the link.

 Related services and reading